 Really BIG Money

-Aligned to social studies learning standards for elementary-aged learners, Really BIG Money teaches about world cultures and financial literacy and promotes creative thinking through a blend of object investigations and interactive experiences throughout the gallery.
-Check out the gallery’s game “Match the Money” online or while visiting the museum.
+Aligned to elementary social studies learning standards, Really BIG Money teaches children about world cultures and supports the development of financial literacy.
+It also promotes creative thinking through a blend of object investigations and interactive experiences throughout the gallery.
+Visitors can measure themselves next to a five-foot seven-inch currency blade and see their own faces on money through customized mirrors.
+Play the gallery’s “Match the Money” game online or while visiting the gallery.
 Match all of the objects and unlock a magical animation showing a flying quetzal bird traveling the world through banknotes!

 - Video about quetzal birds and how people used their tail feathers as objects of exchange.